‘Hopefully that point is a big point’ – Norwich City goalscorer heralds fighting draw at Albion

 “And we’ve got quite a young squad relatively, when you compare the two sides.
 So to come here and stand up to them – and I think pretty much over the game deserve a point given how we stepped up in the second half – makes it a good one.”

-It was a customary impact from the bench for Rhodes, alongside Kenny McLean’s first league outing since August through ankle injury .
+It was a customary impact from the bench for Rhodes, alongside McLean’s first league outing since August through ankle injury.

 “I’m just happy to try to help the team, in whichever form that might be.
 I’ll just try to give my all for Norwich City and however much time that is on the pitch – from the start or at the end – I’ll try my hardest.